Single umbilical artery

 - Bryan EM, Kohler HG.
 The missing umbilical artery.
 I. Prospective study based on a maternity unit.
 Arch Dis Child 1974; 49:844.

-- AIUM Practice Guideline for the Performance of Obstetric Ultrasound Examinations http://www.aium.org/publications/guidelines/obstetric.pdf (Accessed on March 03, 2011).
+- AIUM practice guideline for the performance of obstetric ultrasound examinations. http://files.aium.org/guidelines/obstetric/imageresources.pdf (Accessed on March 03, 2011).

 - Catanzarite VA, Hendricks SK, Maida C, et al. Prenatal diagnosis of the two-vessel cord: implications for patient counselling and obstetric management.
 Ultrasound Obstet Gynecol 1995; 5:98.